 Excellence in Teaching Award

-This award for Excellent in Teaching goes to a faculty member* from one of the following colleges:
+The Excellence in Teaching Award goes to an inspirational and transformational faculty member* from one of the following colleges:

 - Business and Economics